 - It’s fair to say.

 Print your blog post out and read it aloud.
-Whispering will do but reading out loud and from paper will help you notice errors you’d miss on screen or with a silent read.
-Apparently top editors read backwards to force themselves to pay attention, but hopefully you don’t need to take it that far.
+Whispering will do but reading out loud and from paper will help you notice errors you’d miss on-screen or with a silent read.
+Apparently top editors read backward to force themselves to pay attention, but hopefully, you don’t need to take it that far.

 Don’t panic if this sounds like a lot to take on, but writing the post is just the first step for successful blogging.
 Editing is what makes your blog posts shine even more.
 I hope these tips leave you feeling empowered to turn your rough first drafts into golden nuggets.
 Just remember, a good editor is worth their weight in gold, and with a little practice that will be you.

 Give it a go.
 Take one of your rough drafts and polish it into something precious.
 How much shorter can you make it while still getting your point across?

 How do you edit your blog posts faster and better?

 Click on the picture below to get your free “Blog Writing Magic” guide book!